Luggage & Packing

 The case for just a duffle bag or giant “travelers” backpack:

 Don’t do it.
 These will kill your back where a roller case would have saved it.
-You will be lugging this giant ugly thing around everywhere with sweat dripping down your back like a peasant and people who are more experienced travelers will be briskly rolling past you with their elegantly condensed bags deftly flying on wheels over the long airport walk ways.
-Roller cases can be thrown in the trunk or sit next to you or even on your lap on a bus the same as a duffle.
+You will be lugging this giant ugly thing around everywhere with sweat dripping down your back like a peasant and people who are more experienced travelers will be briskly rolling past you with their elegantly condensed bags deftly flying on wheels over the long airport walkways.
+Roller cases can be thrown in the trunk or on a bus the same as a duffle.
 If you have visions of adventure travel that won’t involve cars or trains or buses, you’re not living in this time period.
-In Bali motorcycle taxis will just lodge your carry on between you and them on the bike and off you go.
-Even in Morocco if you have camel transportation into the Sahara, the guides will bring your luggage to your camp on a bike, dune buggy or off-road vehicle via another way while you take the scenic route.
-There is not, that I have yet discovered, any excuse for bringing a duffle or giant travelers backpack on a real trip and killing your back.
+In Bali, motorcycle taxis will just lodge your carry-on between you and them on the bike and off you go.
+Even if in Morocco you have camel transportation into the Sahara, the guides will bring your luggage to your camp on a dune buggy or off-road vehicle via another way while you take the scenic route.
+There is not, that I have yet discovered, any excuse for bringing a duffle or giant travelers backpack.

 Always AirTag your luggage if you can.
 This will give you peace of mind and options to act quickly if something “disappears” wether on a flight, in a taxi, hotel or bus.